HTTP-RPC/Kilo/README.md

 * `java.util.List`: array
 * `java.util.Map`: object

-Internally, `RequestDispatcherServlet` uses the `JSONEncoder` class to transform method results to JSON.
-This class can also be used by application code to write JSON data to arbitrary output streams.
+`JSONEncoder` can also be used by application code to write JSON data to arbitrary output streams.

 If the method completes successfully and returns a value, an HTTP 200 status code is returned.
 If the method returns `void` or `Void`, HTTP 204 is returned.